Successful TPD Claim Mental Health and Depression Guide

 To make a successful TPD claim, you must prove that your mental illness has caused a long-term or permanent disability, which will stop you from working in your usual role (or make it very difficult to do so).

-Fortunately, our legal team have helped thousands of Aussies make a successful claim, and we can help you too.
+Fortunately, our legal team has helped thousands of Aussies make successful claims, and we can help you, too.

 Find out if you can claim for mental illness – It’s free!

-Typically, getting an insurer to approve depression TPD claims is more difficult.
-Our expert superannuation insurance lawyers will support you through the process.
+Typically, it’s more challenging to get an insurer to approve TPD claims for depression.
+So, our expert superannuation insurance lawyers will support you through the process.
 It’s free to get started.

 Can I Claim TPD for PTSD?